 SAMARBETA PRESENTS BBC PHILHARMONIC ENSEMBLE X EX EASTER ISLAND HEAD X LAURA CANNELL

-Sounds From the Other City (SFTOC) & Samarbeta are pleased to announce the final part of the trilogy between Liverpool based trio Ex Easter Island Head (EEIH) and the BBC Philharmonic.
+Sounds From the Other City (SFTOC) & Samarbeta completed the final part of the trilogy between Liverpool based trio Ex Easter Island Head (EEIH) and the BBC Philharmonic.

 In the past two years at SFTOC the trio have composed 2 brand new pieces of music and performed them alongside an ensemble of the BBC Philharmonic, including a harpist, trumpeter, string duos and a double bass in both Vimto Gardens & Salford Cathedral.

-You can here a small excerpt from 2015’s composition below:
+You can listen to a small excerpt from 2015’s composition below: